-Perhaps the most extensive information sharing is in high-level nuclear waste because of parallel struggles and concerns over proliferation.
-However, even natural gas storage, which does not involve the potential externalities seen in other cases, professionals have created a tight-knit worldwide network, so that almost immediately after the explosion at the Yaggy field in Kansas, many Europeans called seeking information.
+Perhaps the most extensive cross-national information sharing is in high-level nuclear waste because of parallel struggles and concerns over proliferation.
+However, even for natural gas storage, which does not involve the potential externalities seen in other cases, professionals have created a tight-knit worldwide network, so that almost immediately after the explosion at the Yaggy field in Kansas, many Europeans called seeking information.
+Whereas California serves as the model in other areas, in the case of oil and gas, Texas is seen as clear leader.
+When faced with the need to develop or revise regulations, other states, such as Kansas, have sought to emulate policies first developed in Texas.

 Thus, carbon storage, which already involves an international community and which offers similarities to problems both in and out of climate change, will inevitably see extensive borrowing.
+Countries or firms that take the first steps in creating the accounting procedures for sequestration and developing pilot or commercial projects will be able to directly and indirectly influence the ensuing projects and regulations.